-The minimum contribution has been historically used to ensure that we never burden existing network customers with costs directly associated with serving another customer.
-It is also designed to incentivise users to design their connection in the most efficient way possible, and for developers to enable First Gas access to common service trenches and other cost reducing considerations.
+A minimum contribution is used to ensure that we do not burden existing network customers with costs directly associated with serving another customer.
+It is also designed to incentivise users to design their connection in the most efficient way possible, and for developers to enable Firstgas access to common service trenches and other cost reducing considerations.

-First Gas does not apply a firm minimum contribution to any user group and all applicants have a minimum contribution of zero.
-First Gas does not pay customers for connecting to the network.
+Firstgas does not apply a firm minimum contribution to any user group and all applicants have a minimum contribution of zero.
+Firstgas does not pay customers for connecting to the network.
 The table below outlines the contribution ranges: